 Yes, but we require cover and a flat, hard, dry surface to play on.
 Instruments don’t sound as nice when wet (trust us!) and electrical cords mixed with water can be a fire hazard.
 Also, heat can damage instruments, so please keep this in mind when placing your band and have a backup plan just in case!

 We certainly don’t require a stage to perform; but, if you choose to have one, it does make us feel like rockstars!
-The stage should be no smaller than 6x8 feet for a 3-piece band, 8x10 for a 5-piece, 8x12 for an 8-piece, and 12x20 for a 12-piece.
+The stage should be no smaller than 2x4 meters for a 3-4 piece band, 4x5.5 for a 5-8 piece band, and 5x6.5 for a 9-14 piece band.
 Ask your producer if you still aren’t sure.